 How-To videos are a great way to engage with and educate your customers.
 They work to build your reputation as an expert in your field, and they offer great value to your customers.
-Of course, a video is only an effective marketing tool if your potential buyer actually watches it!
 If you’re thinking about creating some how-to videos to drive engagement, we have some tips to get you started.

 Keep Your How-To Videos Short:

 And I do mean SHORT.
 They must be under 3 minutes.
 People are pressed for time and short on attention spans.
 Be brief and engaging and your video will be a success.
 Even low-fi, 60 second videos have been proving to make a big impact on closing sales through shopping channels like Amazon.

 As long as you’ve got the equipment out and you have willing talent around, make as many videos as you can.
 Having at least 5 videos is a great start for your library.
 This will help you stand out in searches, build your YouTube channel, and show your customers that you’re committed to creating content for them.
 Social Media Examiner says:

 “How-to” videos are extremely successful because not only do they offer great value to your viewer, but also you’re able to showcase your knowledge and skill, thus positioning yourself as an expert. (read the full article here)

 With those benefits, why would you stop at just one video?

 We created a series of How-To videos to educate people looking to buy low cost video editing software.
 The video above is a sample video we created from that series of videos.
 We produced the videos using our amazing host, Meagan K. She’s enough of a technophile that she gets what she’s talking about, and she’s a pro when it comes to nailing the script or reading a teleprompter without going stiff.
 You don’t necessarily need to hire a pro to be your on-screen How-To Video host, but make sure the person you choose looks comfortable when the camera is rolling.

 Post and Promote Your How-To Videos on Multiple Channels: